New York City is one of the most vibrant and dynamic cities in the United States with many iconic landmarks.

 Travel Resources and Activities

-Check out the NYC Prices page of The Sightseeing Pass to see all of the different entry fees included and things to do.
+Check out the New York City Pass to see all of the different entry fees included and things to do.

 With all of the walking you will need really comfortable shoes!
 We have a review of our favorite travel shoes to help.